 Adobe Illustrator For Mobile Game Art: A Beginners Guide – Review

 I love exploring, learning from different artists, tutorials and even video courses.
+Gaming is also a very important part of my life, and I constantly use various websites which offer me great discounts to buy in-game tools.
+You can click here to see more on one of those websites where you can find tools for Diablo ll.
 With the evolution of Udemy, online teaching has changed our lives.
 It has best courses to learn from hundred of courses in various categories.
 I picked up two courses at a low price of $19 each.
 One of the course was Adobe Illustrator For Mobile Game Art: A Beginners Guide.
 I was too excited about it.
 The course is instructed by Rafael John Regidor who is a game artist from Philippines.
 I always look for an artist work before spending money on any course and his artwork is awesome.

 This course contains around 23 videos (around 3 hour) and other lectures in a text file.
 It is laid out in seven sections containing juicy training to learn the real workflow of game assets creation.
 The first section introduces the instructor to the viewers and gives you a time-lapse video of the whole course.
 The real fun starts from the second section.
 In this section, you will learn the most important tool of any graphic design software – Pen tool.
 Rafael walks you through the important aspects of Adobe Illustrator like blending modes, managing layers, fill and stroke properties that is useful not only in game art but in any other graphic design process.

 The third section put some lights on the best practices and workflow.
 You will learn to create custom workspaces, keyboard shortcuts and grouping artwork.
 It also contains tutorials on shape builder tool, art brush tool, smooth tool and masking.
 In the last video, instructor teaches us to export the artworks for the games.